Oluwamuyiwa01/DEVELOPMENT-OF-A-MACHINE-LEARNING-MODEL-FOR-EYE-DISEASE-CLASSIFICATION-USING-CNN/README.md

 # DEVELOPMENT-OF-A-MACHINE-LEARNING-MODEL-FOR-EYE-DISEASE-CLASSIFICATION-USING-CNN
-I designed this model to accurately detect and classify three eye diseases using Convolutional Neural Networks (CNNs), with a web interface for image upload, diagnosis, and result interpretation.
+I designed this model to accurately detect and classify three eye diseases using Convolutional Neural Networks (CNNs), incorporating a web interface for image upload, diagnosis, and result interpretation.
 ## Overview.
 The Eye Disease Image Classification System is a deep learning-based diagnostic tool developed to automatically detect and classify three eye conditions from retinal fundus images.
-Powered by Convolutional Neural Networks (CNNs), the system is trained on a diverse dataset that includes diabetic retinopathy, glaucoma, and cataract.
+Powered by Convolutional Neural Networks (CNNs), the system is trained on a diverse dataset comprising images of diabetic retinopathy, glaucoma, and cataract.
 To enhance accuracy and generalization while minimizing computational cost, the model incorporates data augmentation techniques.
 Designed for real-time usage and deployed via Flask, the system is lightweight and optimized to run on standard hardware, making it suitable for low-resource clinical environments.
-This project supports early disease detection, improves diagnostic confidence, and contributes to accessible and interpretable AI-powered medical imaging.
+This project supports early disease detection, improves diagnostic confidence, and contributes to the development of accessible and interpretable AI-powered medical imaging solutions.
 ##  Dataset and Preprocessing
 - Type: Retinal fundus images
 - Number of Classes: 3